 Suing a brokerage firm isn’t as difficult as it sounds.
 Most cases can be handled on a contingent fee basis meaning no legal fees unless there is a recovery.

 Need more information?
-We have several text searchable energy sector posts in our blog and have a shale bond page.
-Or contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+We have several text searchable energy sector posts in our blog and have a shale bond loss recovery page.
+Or contact attorney Brian Mahany at or by telephone at (202) 800-9791.
 All inquiries are completely confidential and there is never a fee for the consultation.
+We handle cases nationwide.

 MahanyLaw – America’s Fraud Recovery Lawyers